-You might have noticed that your young child with high learning potential (HLP) is crazy about reading, but how do they feel about writing?
-Some adore it but putting pen to paper doesn’t always match up with reading ability as it involves a whole different set of challenges.
+You might have noticed that your young child with high learning potential is crazy about reading, but how do they feel about writing?
+Some adore it, but putting pen to paper doesn’t always match up with reading ability as it involves a whole different set of challenges.
 Perhaps your child’s fine motor skills are slower compared to their fast-paced minds.
 Or maybe the writing topic just doesn’t grab their enthusiasm.

 So what can you do to help your child love words more?
 Here are some suggestions to make writing a lot more fun and for the paper-reluctant, there’s even voice recording!